 Power Africa’s engagement on local commercial lending to off-grid energy providers is part of its support to the Government of Rwanda’s Rural Electrification Strategy.
 Through its Beyond the Grid sub-initiative, Power Africa also supports the roll-out of solar home systems and mini-grids through transaction advisory services, contributes to a multi-donor program to accelerate access to electricity for bottom-of-the-pyramid households, and tracks growth of the off-grid solar market through an innovative database and verification mechanism.

 However, reaching Rwanda’s goal of 100 percent electrification by 2024 will require significant public-private collaboration.
 Through the experiences outlined above, Power Africa recognized that there may be other local commercial lending channels that would match local commercial lender's risk appetite to participate in the solar PV market.

-This is the first of a three-part series on the transformational role of commercial banks in promoting clean energy in Rwanda.
+This is the first of a two-part series on the transformational role of commercial banks in promoting clean energy in Rwanda.
 This blog focuses on photovoltaic (PV) systems for households beyond the power grid.
 The second blog addresses PV systems for commercial and industrial (C&I) users and suppliers.
-The third blog discusses how C&I solar power development can have broader impacts on job creation, small- and medium- enterprises (SMEs), and bank lending for clean energy.

 Raouf Saidi, a Clean Energy Finance Expert with Crown Agents USA, contributed to this blog.